CameronClay/zhex-bot/README.md

 The bot is built on discord.py and uses Progres sql as the database.

 # Deploying bot bot
 Bot is currently setup to be deployed on heroku.
+Create a .env file with DISCORD_TOKEN and DISCORD_GUILD set.
 Commit the repository to heroku and turn the bot on.

 # Getting started with bot
 # Captain: